Tested with a Raspberry Pi 5 and OS Bookworm January 2025.

 The underlying logic

 So how does it work?
 Syncthing synchronizes folders on remote devices.
 You know this from Dropbox, but the major difference is that Syncthing does not keep any copies of your files on any servers.
-The files are only synchronized between the computers that you choose to connect to your folder sharing network.
+The files are only synchronized between the computers you connect to your folder-sharing network.

 As a first step, you need to install Syncthing on every computer in your network where you want a copy of your folder.
 So in the case of a digital picture frame, you would install it on your Raspberry Pi and your everyday computer.
 You can also install it on every computer in the family so that everybody can add images to the digital picture frame from the comfort of their laptop/desktop.